Overview

 Model Settings

-- Title: Display name for your model
+These settings belong to the model entity itself:- Title: Display name for your model

 - Description: Brief explanation of what the model represents